 Adhering to the FDEP Vulnerability Assessment Checklist, this evaluation incorporates tailored data pertaining to the County and its critical assets.
-The focus of this Resilient Florida RVA analysis is to identify flood-prone areas that contain a concentration of critical or regionally significant assets, focusing on the impacts of flooding scenarios outlined in Section 380.093, F.S.
+The focus of this Resilient Florida VA analysis is to identify flood-prone areas that contain a concentration of critical or regionally significant assets, focusing on the impacts of flooding scenarios outlined in Section 380.093, F.S.
 [2023].
-This report analyzes the days of tidal flooding, sea level rise, precipitation, and storm surge as causes of flooding impacts.
+This report focuses on days of tidal flooding, sea level rise, precipitation, and storm surge as causes of flooding impacts.
 In the year 2070 using the NOAA Intermediate High projection, SLR drives the majority of flood impacts, with much of the intracoastal barrier island and northern intracoastal shoreline of the county expected to experience over 150 days per year of tidal flooding (Figure 6-1).
 In contrast, the western portion of the County experiences rainfall-induced flooding that is concentrated in low-lying areas as shown in Figure 6-2.

 Figure 6-1.
-Days of Tidal Flooding 2070 NOAA Intermediate High Sea Level Rise
+NIH 2070 - Days of Tidal Flooding

 Figure 6-2.
-2070 100-Year 24-Hr.
-Rainfall Flooding + 2070 NOAA Intermediate High Sea Level Rise
+2070 100 Year 24 Hr.
+Rainfall Flooding + NIH 2070 SLR

 Storm surge presents a serious threat to the coastal and intracoastal parts of the County, even under the present day conditions (Figure 6-3).
-The northern coastal and intracoastal portion of the County above the Fort Pierce inlet will experience 4 to 6 feet of storm surge flooding from a Category 3 storm as early as 2040.
-The same areas south of the inlet have mixed results with the shoreline on the west side of the Intracoastal sitting at a higher elevation being more resistant to flooding while the lower barrier island experiences most of the inundation.
+The northern portion of the County above the Fort Pierce inlet of these regions will experience 4 to 6 feet of storm surge flooding from a Category 3 storm as early as 2040, though areas south of the inlet are more protected with the barrier island experiencing most of the inundation.
 By 2070, inundation from the same category storm rises to 6 to 8 feet or more in the northern intracoastal regions, with the southern coastal areas experiencing a rise of 4 to 8 feet.